BenHighsted/COSC345/README.md

 For the Beta release, we removed the need to download/setup frameworks as that was an annoying problem with our alpha.
 Now instead all the frameworks are included in the download, so all you have to do is move the folder to the correct place and you will be good to run the program.

+The AssignmentBetaRelease contains the files to run it through Xcode.

 To use Xcode to run the program, there are a couple folders you need to move to set it up to run.
 BEFORE you do any of the following steps, you must first build the program, so that the executable location exists.
 To do this, simply go Product->Build and it will build the project.

 In Xcode on the left side of the screen, there is the products folder containing the executable.
 Right click on the executable (Called 'Assignment') and click on 'Show in finder'.
 This is where you need to copy the 'content' folder from the documents provided in the download.